PROGRAMMES, CYCLES, AND SETTINGS

 Most higher end models will also feature a stain cycle, designed to tackle some of the most common everyday marks including grass, ink, coffee, and make-up.

 Pre-wash cycles are ideal for loosening up dried-on marks before the main cycle.

 Many washing machines offer flexibility when it comes to cycle times, which is great if you don’t have much time on your hands.

 If you have some items you’ve washed by hand, you can select a spin only cycle to remove most of the water from the material and reduce drying times.
-If you like to tumble dry your clothes, this is a big help
+If you like to tumble dry your clothes, this is a big help.

+Allergen removal programmes are great if you have an allergy sufferer in the family.
 These are designed to remove pollen and dust mites from your clothes throughout the wash.
-Extra rinse cycles mean those sensitive to detergents will no longer have to deal with irritated skin.
+Some cycles are even endorsed by Allergy UK.
+Extra rinse cycles also mean those sensitive to detergents won’t have to deal with irritated skin either.

 Some washing machines offer special cycles created for garments with a ‘hand wash only’ label.
 These protect your clothes with a gentle wash, while still giving them a thorough clean.